 The Asturias in Northern Spain are famous for their apples, and the cooks are partial to using the region’s light, dry cider to cook with instead of wine.
-With this Cider Glazed Turkey recipe we’ve taken a leaf, or rather an apple, out of their book to make an absolutely delicious, rather different holiday turkey.
-You’ll be amazed at the wonderful flavor apples and rosemary will give to the bird itself, and how aromatic it will become after it’s finished with a simple cider glaze.
+With this recipe we’ve taken a... page — or rather an apple — out of their book to make an absolutely delicious, rather different holiday turkey.
+You’ll be amazed at the wonderful flavor apples and rosemary will give to the bird itself and at how aromatic it will become after it’s finished with a simple cider glaze.

-3. Put the apple, rosemary and onion into the cavity of the turkey.
+Put the apple, rosemary, and onion into the cavity of the turkey.
 Tie the drumsticks together with kitchen twine and tuck the wings underneath the body.